vincentoleary/ANSP-Paleontology-Database-Coop/readme.md

 |event notes|eventRemarks|Comments or notes about the Event, related to the collection process or some other event in time|After recent rain events that exposed southern side of creek bed|

 ###Location terms
+Location is a particular spatial region or named place

 |FileMaker Field|Darwin Core Field|Definition|Example|
 |---|---|---|---|
 |N/A|continent|The name of the continent in which the Location occurs|North America|